BGmi/BGmi/README.rst

     docker build -t bgmi .
     docker run -p8899:80 -d -v ~/.bgmi:/root/.bgmi bgmi

-You can use bgmi command at client to add / remove bangumi, get into the docker container to manage bangumi, or use your Web admin to subscribe Bangumi.
+You can use bgmi command at client to add / remove bangumi, get into the docker container to manage bangumi.

 Or just: